 ‘Side effects may include: insomnia, rage and cannibalism‘

-The Evil in Us is a 2016 American horror feature film written and directed by Jason William Lee for Sandcastle Pictures.
-It stars Debs Howard, Lee Tomaschefski and Marina Pasqua.
+The Evil in Us is a 2016 American horror feature film written and directed by Jason William Lee (Funhouse) for Sandcastle Pictures.
+The movie stars Debs Howard, Lee Tomaschefski and Marina Pasqua.

 Six school friends meet up for a Fourth of July celebration on a remote island off the Washington coast.